01builders/celestia-app/binary.md

 - celestia-app needs ibc-go v9 (checked out at decc8ec9ae8eeda9cf3791d45d3005a6e929a990 locally) for `cosmossdk.io/*` import paths
 - celestia-app also depends on `github.com/cosmos/ibc-apps/middleware/packet-forward-middleware`
 - `packet-forward-middleware` depends on ibc-go.  the latest version available of PFM is v8, which uses `github.com/cosmos/cosmos-sdk/*` import paths.  therefore a PFM v9 which depends on cosmos-sdk @ 0.52 is needed.
 - PFM depends on [github.com/cosmos/ibc-go/module/capability](https://github.com/cosmos/ibc-go/blob/v9.0.2/modules/capability/go.mod), from `testing/simapp`. which depends on SDK 0.50.
-This module is absent in the `ibc-go @ decc8ec9ae8eeda9cf3791d45d3005a6e929a990` tree
+This module is absent in the `ibc-go @ decc8ec9ae8eeda9cf3791d45d3005a6e929a990` tree.
+PFM needs to be refactored to work without capability.
 - crisis module doesn't exist in v0.52, which is fine, but need to be thought about for the multiplexer (if in process)
+- capability module doesn't exist in ibc v9, which is fine, but need to be thought about for the multiplexer (if in process)